DACA Student Under Trump: 'I Am Still Woven Into The Fabric Of This Country'

 Juan de la Rosa Diaz did not actually vote — even though he has a lot riding on the outcome of the 2016 presidential election.

-He is a senior in political science at Virginia Tech in Blacksburg, Va., and on a recent day, the 20-year-old is proudly wearing a T-shirt that says, "I am undocumented."
+He is in his last year as a political science major at Virginia Tech in Blacksburg, Va., and on a recent day, the 20-year-old is proudly wearing a T-shirt that says, "I am undocumented."

 Juan came to the U.S. from Mexico with his parents when he was 5 years old.
 He has sisters who were born here; they're American citizens.